This Specimen has been sold.

 This specimen contains a large, vibrant azurite crystal cluster sitting in a pocket of sparkling druzy quartz.
 The longest crystal is 1.35" long and the entire specimen measures 3.9" long by 2.7" wide.
 The rock surrounding the crystals allows for a natural aesthetic presentation that doesn't require a stand.

-Azurite is a copper carbonate hydroxide mineral that is best known for it's beautiful and vibrant blue appearance, Azurite typically forms in nodular formations with other colorful, copper rich minerals.
-Azurite is a secondary mineral that forms in pores, crevices, and caverns as water with high concentrations of carbon-dioxide precipitate.
+Azurite is a copper carbonate hydroxide mineral best known for its beautiful and vibrant blue appearance.
+Azurite typically forms in nodular formations with other colorful, copper-rich minerals.
+It is a secondary mineral that precipitated in pores, crevices, and caverns from water with high concentrations of carbon dioxide.

-Azurite and malachite are known to form in union with each other, for their chemical makeup is very similar.
-In fact, the presence of more or less water in the location of formation, is enough to determine whether an abundance of malachite over azurite, or vise-versa, will accumulate.
+Azurite and malachite are known to form in union with each other since their chemical makeup is very similar.
+In fact, the presence of more or less water in the location of formation is enough to determine whether an abundance of malachite over azurite, or vise-versa, will accumulate.

-Silicon Dioxide, also known as SiO2 or Quartz, is the second most abundant mineral in the Earth's crust.
-Quartz crystals generally grow in silica-rich, hot watery solutions called hydrothermal environments, at temperatures between 100°C and 450°C, and usually under very high pressure.
-Quartz veins are formed when open fissures are filled with hot water during the closing stages of mountains forming, and can be hundreds of millions of years old.
+Quartz is the name given to silicon dioxide (SiO2) and is the second most abundant mineral in the Earth's crust.
+Quartz crystals generally grow in silica-rich environments--usually igneous rocks or hydrothermal environments like geothermal waters--at temperatures between 100°C and 450°C, and usually under very high pressure.
+In either case, crystals will precipitate as temperatures cool, just as ice gradually forms when water freezes.
+Quartz veins are formed when open fissures are filled with hot water during the closing stages of mountain formation: these veins can be hundreds of millions of years old.

 SPECIES